-NAME RESIDENCE OFFICE AND PRINCIPAL OCCUPATION ROHIT BHARDWAJ ONTARIO, CANADA Director, Chief Financial Officer of Chemtrade Logistics Income Fund ANNE DE GREEF-SAFFT SOUTH CAROLINA, U.S.A.
+Name Residence Office and Principle Occupation ROHIT BHARDWAJ ONTARIO, CANADA Director, Chief Financial Officer of Chemtrade Logistics Income Fund ANNE DE GREEF-SAFFT SOUTH CAROLINA, U.S.A.
 Director, Corporate Director MIKE FRANK LONDON, UNITED KINGDOM Director, Chief Executive Officer of UPL Corporation JANET P. GIESSELMAN FLORIDA, U.S.A.
-Director, Corporate Director PAUL HOUSEHOLDER ARIZONA, U.S.A.
-Director, President and Chief Executive Officer of AGI BILL LAMBERT ONTARIO, CANADA Chair of the Board, Corporate Director BILL MASLECHKO ALBERTA, CANADA Director, Partner, Burnet, Duckworth & Palmer LLP (law firm) MALCOLM F. MOORE FLORIDA, U.S.A.
+Chair of the Board, Corporate Director PAUL HOUSEHOLDER ARIZONA, U.S.A.
+Director, President and Chief Executive Officer of AGI BILL LAMBERT ONTARIO, CANADA Director, Corporate Director BILL MASLECHKO ALBERTA, CANADA Director, Partner, Burnet, Duckworth & Palmer LLP MALCOLM F. MOORE FLORIDA, U.S.A.
 Director, Corporate Director DAVID WHITE, CPA, CA, ICD.D NORTH CAROLINA, U.S.A.
-Director, Corporate Director CLAUDIA ROESSLER WASHINGTON STATE, U.S.A.
-Director, Agriculture Strategic Partnerships, Azure Global Engineering, Microsoft Corporation RAJAN AGGARWAL BANGALORE, INDIA Chief Executive Officer, AGI Milltec PAUL BRISEBOIS MANITOBA, CANADA Senior Vice President, Canada Farm RYAN KIPP MANITOBA, CANADA Senior Vice President, Legal, General Counsel and Corporate Secretary MARIE MCKEEGAN ONTARIO, CANADA Senior Vice President, Human Resources SCOTT MCKERNAN WISCONSIN, U.S.A.
-Senior Vice President, U.S. Farm NICOLE PARKER MANITOBA, CANADA Senior Vice President, Finance DAVID POSTILL ONTARIO, CANADA Senior Vice President, Marketing and Customer Experience JIM RUDYK, CPA, CA ONTARIO, CANADA Chief Financial Officer
+Director, Corporate Director MARY SHAFER-MALICKI COLORADO, U.S.A.
+Director, Corporate Director KATE GLASSER ILLINOIS, U.S.A.
+Executive Vice President, Global Operations PAUL BRISEBOIS MANITOBA, CANADA Senior Vice President, Canada Farm RYAN KIPP MANITOBA, CANADA Senior Vice President, Legal, General Counsel and Corporate Secretary MARIE MCKEEGAN ONTARIO, CANADA Senior Vice President, Human Resources SCOTT MCKERNAN WISCONSIN, U.S.A.
+Senior Vice President, U.S. Farm NICOLE PARKER MANITOBA, CANADA Senior Vice President, Finance DAVID POSTILL ONTARIO, CANADA Senior Vice President, Marketing and Customer Experience JIM RUDYK, CPA, CA ONTARIO, CANADA Chief Financial Officer NOAM SILBERSTEIN ONTARIO, CANADA Senior Vice President, Global Feed and Corporate Development

-All of the individuals named above have had the same principal occupations, or other executive positions with the same, predecessor or associated firms or organizations listed opposite their respective names for the last five years, other than: (i) Mr. Frank, who was President and Chief Operating Officer of UPL Corporation from January 2022 to September 2022, and prior thereto was Executive Vice-President and CEO of Nutrien Ag Solutions at Nutrien Ltd. from 2017 to 2021; (ii) Ms. De Greef-Safft, who since January 2018 has been an advisor to private equity firms and their portfolio companies, including to Windjammer Capital Investors; (iii) Mr. Moore, who was Executive Vice President and Chief Operating Officer of Twin Disc, Incorporated from August 2016 to his retirement in May 2019; (iv) Ms. Roessler, who was Director, Industry Solutions, Strategic Business Development, Chemical & Agriculture, at Microsoft Corporation from 2012 to 2018; (v) Mr. Householder, who prior to his appointment as President and Chief Executive Officer of AGI in September 2022, was Chief Operating

-Officer of AGI since March 2021, was Executive Vice President Global Operations of AGI since December 2020, was Executive Vice President International of AGI since June 2019, and prior thereto was Vice President, West at Air Products and Chemicals since 2015; (vi) Mr. McKernan, who was CEO of Gateway Building Systems from 2018 to 2019 and prior thereto held various roles with AGCO Corporation, with his final position being Director, Business Development & M&A; (vii) Mr. Rudyk, who was Executive Vice President and CFO, Sofina Foods Inc. from 2019 to 2020, and CFO of Roots Corporation from 2016 to 2019, in addition to his ongoing role as Lead Independent Director and Chair of the Audit Committee for Cronos Group Inc., a position he has held since 2018, and (viii) Mr. White, who is currently CEO of American Student Transportation Partners, a role he has held since 2021.
+All of the individuals named above have had the same principal occupations, or other executive positions with the same, predecessor or associated firms or organizations listed opposite their respective names for the last five years, other than: (i) Mr. Frank, who was President and Chief Operating Officer of UPL Corporation from January 2022 to September 2022, and prior thereto was Executive Vice-President and CEO of Nutrien Ag Solutions at Nutrien Ltd. from 2017 to 2021; Mr. Moore, who was Executive Vice President and Chief Operating Officer of Twin Disc, Incorporated from August 2016 to his retirement in May 2019; (iii) Mr. Householder, who prior to his appointment as President and Chief Executive Officer of AGI in September 2022, was Chief Operating Officer of AGI since March 2021, was Executive Vice President Global Operations of AGI since December 2020, was Executive Vice President International of AGI since June 2019, and prior thereto was Vice President, West at Air Products and Chemicals since 2015; (iv) Mr. Rudyk, who was Executive Vice President and CFO, Sofina Foods Inc. from 2019 to 2020, and CFO of Roots Corporation from 2016 to 2019, in addition to his ongoing role as Lead Independent Director and Chair of the Audit Committee for Cronos Group Inc., a position he has held since 2018; (v) Mr. White, who was CEO of American Student Transportation Partners from 2021 to 2023; and (vi) Ms. Glasser, who was Corporate Vice President, Adhesive Electronic Industrials, Henkel AG & Co. from April 2021 to September 2023 and President of IDEX Corporation from January 2019 to April 2021.

 Mr. Maslechko was appointed a Director on November 9, 2006; Messrs.
-Lambert and White were appointed Directors on November 27, 2006; Ms. Giesselman and Mr. Moore were appointed Directors on March 14, 2013; Ms. De Greef-Safft was appointed a Director on December 13, 2018; Ms. Roessler was appointed a Director on March 24, 2020; Mr. Frank was appointed a Director on May 12, 2021; and Messrs.
-Bhardwaj and Householder were appointed Directors on November 8, 2022.
+Lambert and White were appointed Directors on November 27, 2006; Ms. Giesselman and Mr. Moore were appointed Directors on March 14, 2013; Ms. De Greef-Safft was appointed a Director on December 13, 2018; Mr. Frank was appointed a Director on May 12, 2021; Messrs.
+Bhardwaj and Householder were appointed Directors on November 8, 2022; and Ms. Shafer-Malicki was appointed a Director on January 1, 2024.
 The term of office of all Directors expires at the next annual meeting of the Company.